 Children spend their time at lunch club sitting alongside their friends and teachers enjoying a packed lunch provided by parents.
-We ask that your child's packed lunch contains no nuts and no pesto due to allergies.
+We ask that your child's packed lunch contains no nuts, no products containing sesame including hummus and no pesto due to allergies.
 We also ask that the lunch is provided in a named lunch box or lunch bag so that it is easy for both the teachers and the children to identify.
 The children are encouraged to eat the contents of their lunch however we never force a child to eat more than they wish.
 Please do not feel like you have to provide more food than necessary for your child, if they ask for more we will provide fruit, vegetables or carbohydrates for them and bring this to your attention upon pick up so you can provide more next time.

 During our morning session the children are also provided with a snack that they can access when they wish.
 This consists of crackers, cheese, vegetables, fruit and yoghurt with the option of either milk or water.
 We encourage the children to have similar items in their packed lunch - please find examples of food to include in your child's packed lunch below.

 If you would like to sign your child up for lunch club sessions during the week, please let your key person know or use our online form available through the 'child extra hours form' link.

 We expect the children to have a main food item in their lunchbox that will supply them with energy needed for the afternoon.
 This could be in the form of:

 It is beneficial to include vegetables alongside the child's sandwich to ensure that they are getting their five a day.
 These foods provide the children with nutrients and minerals to fight against illness.
 Some ideas are:

 If you find your child is finishing the lunch you provide and that they are hungry when they get home you might want to supply them with additional protein in their lunch boxes.
 This could be:

 Similarly to vegetables, fruit provides children with the nutrients and minerals needed to fight against illness.
 Some ideas are: